-Fieldsports is a glossy country sports and lifestyle bi-monthly magazine of unsurpassed quality and originality.
-With emphasis placed on game shooting and fishing - both in the UK and abroad - each issue delivers a large editorial package of beautifully designed pages of features, news, reviews, products and comment, all accompanied by world class photography, in a timeless but contemporary design.
+Fieldsports Magazine is a country pursuits bi-monthly of unsurpassed quality with an emphasis placed on the finest game shooting, fishing and hunting both in the UK and abroad.
+Each issue delivers a stunning, collectable journal of editorial features, topical news, opinion, products and comment, all accompanied by world class photography, in a timeless but contemporary design.

 Having grown up in the Lincolnshire Wolds, Will has harboured a passion for all things countryside since a young age, spending much of his childhood in pigeon hides, grassy pastures with his ferrets or helping out on one of his local shoots.
 He has a particular interest in the benefits that our fieldsports bring to the environment.
 Will graduated from Harper Adams University with a degree in Countryside and Environmental Management, spending a year as assistant gamekeeper on an established north Lincolnshire estate as part of his course.

 Matt is a very keen fly fisherman, who, having landed his first fish aged three at Manor Farm Fishery in Biggleswade, has grown to be passionate about all things fieldsports.
 Growing up by Grafham Water until his early teens, he was frequently able to satisfy his urge to fish, and competed at youth level around Europe for several years.
 For the past decade he has spent most of his time living in Devon, allowing him to fish for the challenging wild brownies on Dartmoor.
 Matt studied at Oxford Brookes University, and graduated with a degree in Interior Architecture.
 He has since relocated to Lincolnshire, where he is now able to nurture his love of the countryside though journalism.

 - Lord James Percy is an exceptional Shot and fine fisherman, he also speaks from vast experience in running both a grouse moor and a high class partridge shoot.
 Added to which he is a gifted writer.